White Tiger (Hector Ayala): Literary studies

 In Teaching comics by and about Latinos/as, Frederick Luis Aldama places the introduction of the White Tiger as the moment where Latino superheroes were given more complex aspects to their characters.
-He also lists him among the Latin American superheroes that got “slipstreamed” as opposed to be pushed into the mainstream.
+He also lists him among the Latin American superheroes that got "slipstreamed" as opposed to be pushed into the mainstream.
 In 2018, Marc DiPaolo argued a similar point, saying that Héctor Ayala began a trend of depicting them than just stereotypes, a pattern that continued during the 1970s.
 As part of an analysis in literary studies, Santiago Rubiano Velandia concludes that Ayala and other contemporaries are important for study, since they perpetuate the American stereotype that Latinos are predominantly devout Catholics.

-In All New, All Different?’s fourth chapter “Guess Who’s Coming to Save You?
-The Rise of the Ethnic Superhero in the 1960s and 1970s” Allan W Austin and Patrick L Hamilton explore White Tiger’s introduction within the context of superheroes of several cultural backgrounds.
+The fourth chapter of All New, All Different?, "Guess Who's Coming to Save You?
+The Rise of the Ethnic Superhero in the 1960s and 1970s", by Allan W Austin and Patrick L Hamilton explores White Tiger's introduction within the context of superheroes of several cultural backgrounds.
 In Death Representations in Literature: Forms and Theories, Adriana Teodorescu uses the murder of his family as a case study to establish the vulnerability that superheroes face when their secret identities are exposed.

 Sociological studies

 As the first Latin American super hero to make it to the mainstream of American comics, the character of Ayala has been the focus of investigation concerning the representation of Hispanics in the media.
-One such example is Luis Saenz De Viguera Erkiaga’s Tigre Blanco, héroe del Barrio!: Living and Dying Latina/o in a Superhero World, where the author examines the sociological context of Puerto Rican’s in New York during the 1970s, how they were marginalized as a group and how Hollywood represented them as negative stereotypes.
-The characterization of Ayala before becoming White Tiger does not escape these clichés, as its internal monologue and vocal expressions are carried out bilingually and he is depicted as “passive” and “the useless son [of] hard working, humble Puerto Ricans [who] spends his time] loitering in dark alleys by himself.”
+One such example is Luis Saenz De Viguera Erkiaga's Tigre Blanco, héroe del Barrio!: Living and Dying Latina/o in a Superhero World, where the author examines the sociological context of Puerto Rican's in New York during the 1970s, how they were marginalized as a group and how Hollywood represented them as negative stereotypes.
+The characterization of Ayala before becoming White Tiger does not escape these clichés, as its internal monologue and vocal expressions are carried out bilingually and he is depicted as "passive" and "the useless son [of] hard working, humble Puerto Ricans [who] spends his time] loitering in dark alleys by himself."

-Despite this, the tendency to speak in “Spanglish”, a combination of broken Spanish (which did not accurately reflect Puerto Rican Spanish) and colloquial English, turned the character in a “pioneer for future Latina/o superheroes”.
-Ultimately, Saenz considers this characterization as failing to accurately reflect the Nuyorican community and as problematic, since it tries to be “a positive representation of minorities, in spite of all these problems [thus reaffirming] hegemonic views on Puerto Ricans.”
-He identifies the post-mortem depictions of the character as an attempt to turn this depiction to that of “a role model for Latina/o characters [and a] an honorable, inspirational figure“ in an effort to veer away from the initial stereotype and re-imagine it from current standards.
-In A Choice of Weapons: The X-Men and the Metaphor for Approaches to Racial Inequality, Gregory S Parks, Matthew Hughey agree about the character’s original depiction being a reflection of American stereotypes.
+Despite this, the tendency to speak in "Spanglish", a combination of broken Spanish (which did not accurately reflect Puerto Rican Spanish) and colloquial English, turned the character in a "pioneer for future Latina/o superheroes".
+Ultimately, Saenz considers this characterization as failing to accurately reflect the Nuyorican community and as problematic, since it tries to be "a positive representation of minorities, in spite of all these problems [thus reaffirming] hegemonic views on Puerto Ricans."
+He identifies the post-mortem depictions of the character as an attempt to turn this depiction to that of "a role model for Latina/o characters [and a] an honorable, inspirational figure" in an effort to veer away from the initial stereotype and re-imagine it from current standards.
+In A Choice of Weapons: The X-Men and the Metaphor for Approaches to Racial Inequality, Gregory S Parks, Matthew Hughey agree about the character's original depiction being a reflection of American stereotypes.